 Why Working With Pros Makes Sense

-You could attempt voice search optimization by yourself.
-But SEO is our life – you know we have every algorithm update and trend change stitched into the lining of our jacket.
+You could attempt voice search optimisation on your own.
+But SEO is our life—you know, we have every algorithm update and trend change stitched into the lining of our jackets.

-Slinky has assisted Perth business for more than 20 years.
+Slinky has assisted Perth businesses for more than 20 years.
 We know which trends matter.
 Voice search?
 That’s only getting bigger.

 We deliver real results with our SEO services, which means new clients and more money coming in, not just fluff numbers.
 It’s local businesses we’re particularly interested in as far as voice search is concerned.

-Peter Brittain works on your case from start to finish no junior staff – just straight talking and clear cuts results.
+Peter Brittain works on your case from start to finish with no junior staff – just straight talking and clear-cut results.

 What You Should Do Right Now

-If you want to improve your voice search SEO starting today, here’s what to prioritise:
+If you want to improve your voice search SEO, start today.
+Here’s what to prioritise:

 - Audit your Google Business Profile: Complete every detail, add photos, and get reviews